GeorgSchenzel/pose-detector/readme.md

 By adding modules to the config you can modify the rendered images in any way you want.

 #### Custom Modules
 These modules are added to circumvent some of Blenderproc's shortcomings.
 The problem is that most modules run only once per batch of rendered images.
-Most of the following modules run once per rendered image which allow for easier and faster rendering.
+Most of the following modules run once per rendered image which allows for easier and faster rendering.

 **CameraOffset**
 Centers the camera to an object's origin.
 The centering is done by offsetting the camera each frame after the keyframing happens, so this can be used in parallel with one of the default camera samplers.